 Turn on Firewall through LPM.

 Start with LPM CLI, become Pro on lpm.dev, then enable Firewall from lpm config.
-Your package installs keep the speed of LPM with an extra malicious-package block layer in front.
+Your package installs keep the speed of LPM with an extra package-version block layer in front.

 Step 01